meshtastic/meshtastic/docs/software/plugins/store-forward.md

 * * * store_forward_plugin_enabled - Set this to true to enable the plugin.
 False to disable the plugin.
 * * Optional configuration
 * * * store_forward_plugin_records - Set this to the maximum number of records to save.
 Best to leave this at the default (0) where the plugin will use 2/3 of your device's available PSRAM.
 This is about 11,000 records.
-* Name your router node something that makes it easily identifable, aka "Router".
+* Name your router node something that makes it easily identifiable, aka "Router".

-Don't enable the Store and Forward plugin on multile routers!
+Don't enable the Store and Forward plugin on multiple routers!

 ### Client Usage

-Currently, no sepcial configuration is required.
+Currently, no special configuration is required.
 To request your history sent to you, send the command into the message field "SF".
 That's it.
 This will eventually change to make it easier.
 At the moment, that message will be sent to everyone on the mesh but we'll (eventually) make it easier to use where there'll be a button (or maybe it'll be transparent) and the command isn't sent as a text message to the mesh.

 Available Commands: